CAM: Certified Apartment Manager

 - Meet all examination standards within 6 months of declaring candidacy

 Don’t wait another minute!
 Take this valuable step toward your future today.
 We guarantee you’ll see your role in this industry in a whole new way and feel more certain about your personal contribution than ever before!

-CAM WILL ONLY BE OFFERED IN SEPTEMBER/OCTOBER OF 2020.
+CAM WILL BE OFFERED IN APRIL & SEPTEMBER/OCTOBER OF 2021.

 |Time:||9:00 AM - 5:00 PM Each Day|

 6060 Piedmont Row Drive South, Suite 575, Charlotte NC 28287

 $965* for GCAA Members

 $1229 for Non-Members

 Tuition must be paid in full 2 weeks prior to the class start date.

 GCAA Members may take advantage of the Easy Pay Installment Plan, which breaks your tuition for CAM into 4 payments.
 Please email Lonnie Harris for additional details.